Transforming a Web App Idea into an Advanced Technical Specification

 Our client came to us with an idea for a web app for lawyers.
-His friend recommended Mobindustry as a flexible mobile development partner that could not only create a web application, but also create a technical specification and help with a business strategy.
+His friend recommended Mobindustry as a flexible mobile development partner that could not only create a web application, but also create a web development documentation and help with a business strategy.

 Our client needed this as he had nothing except an idea and didn’t know how it could be implemented from a technical and business point of view.

 In this case study, we’ll show you how our business analyst worked with this client who came to us with a high-level vision for his product.

 The goal of our business analyst was to extract knowledge from our client, collect it, and create a technical specification.
 The biggest challenge was creating a web developer documentation based on an idea but without formalized documents.
 We didn’t have a less detailed technical specification, wireframes, or existing business processes to work from.